KTH-EXPECA/devdocs/docs/tutorials/sshing_into_the_lab.md

 ## Overview

-- The ingress router `cirdan` listens for incoming SSH connections to the testbed on the IP address `130.237.53.70`, port `2222`.
+- The ingress router `cirdan` listens for incoming SSH connections to the testbed on the address [`expeca.duckdns.org`](expeca.duckdns.org), port `2222`.

+    - You can also use the testbed WAN IP address directly, `130.237.53.70`.

 - All incoming connections are forwarded to `galadriel`.
 - Remote SSH access to `galadriel` is *only* permitted through public-key authentication.
 - From `galadriel`, access to every other host on the network is possile, again exclusively through public-key authentication (make sure to forward your SSH agent when connecting).